M1-CHPS/glhpc/docs/lab2.md

 - Implement two nested loops: the upper levels iterating on the channels, the inner loop iterating over each pixel.
 - Implement one loop: iterate only over the pixel, copying RGB in a single loop.

-Compare the performance by running the `--memory-test` option.
+Compare the performance by running the `--memory-check` option.
 Which loops give you the best performance ?
 Do you understand why ?

 </div>